Localized deformation for initial data sets with the dominant energy condition: Localized deformation with the no-kernel condition

 Applying Lemma~\ref{lemma:interpolation-Phi-2} to estimate the last term yields

 Because $\psi_0>0$ on $\Omega$ and $\chi(1-\chi)$ is supported on a compact subset of $\Omega$, we have, by further shrinking $\mathcal U$ if necessary,

-\end{proof} \begin{remark} It is clear from the proof that we can obtain the \emph{strict} dominant energy condition in $\Omega$ by choosing $\psi_0$ strictly greater than the error term.
-Also, the theorem still holds if $\chi(1-\chi)$ is supported in $\overline{\Omega}$ with an appropriate fall-off rate toward the boundary so that it can be dominated by $\psi_0$. \end{remark}
+\end{proof} \begin{remark} It is clear from the proof that, assuming $(g_1, \pi_1)$ and $(g_2,\pi_2)$ satisfy the dominant energy condition, we can obtain the \emph{strict} dominant energy condition in $\Omega$ by choosing $\psi_0$ strictly greater than the error term.
+Also, the theorem still holds if $\chi(1-\chi)$ is supported in $\overline{\Omega}$ with an appropriate fall-off rate toward the boundary so that the error term can still be dominated by $\psi_0$. \end{remark}

+\begin{remark} To conclude the proof of Theorem~\ref{theorem:interpolating-main} for $k=0$, we need only remark how we could arrange the support of $(h,w)$ to be contained in $\Omega$.
+In fact from the above proof, we see it suffices to take $\psi_0\geq 0$, compactly supported inside $\Omega$, with $\psi_0>0$ on the support of $\chi(1-\chi)$.
+A simple argument using Proposition \ref{proposition:kernel} shows that we can pull the domain in slightly to a precompact smooth subdomain $\Omega'\subset \Omega$ which contains the support of $\psi_0$, and on which $(D\Phi^0_{(g_0, \pi_0)})^*$ still has trivial kernel.
+Applying the proof above of Theorem~\ref{theorem:interpolating} on $\Omega'$ allows us to solve for $(h,w)$ with compact support in $\Omega$ as desired. \end{remark}

-As another application, we provide an refined version of the density-type results with the dominant energy condition.
+As another application, we provide a refined version of the density-type results with the dominant energy condition.
 A density-type theorem says that given an asymptotically flat initial data set $(M, g, \pi)$, there exists a sequence of initial data sets $(M, g_k, \pi_k)$ with the desired asymptotic properties, e.g. harmonic asymptotics (cf. \cite[Theorem 18]{Eichmair-Huang-Lee-Schoen:2016}), such that $(g_k, \pi_k)$ converges to $(g, \pi)$ in some appropriate topology.
 If $(g, \pi)$ satisfies the no-kernel condition, then the approximate sequence can be made to be identical to $(g, \pi)$ in a fixed compact set.
+The reason is that an initial data set interpolating between $(g,\pi)$ and $(g_k, \pi_k)$ would utimately satisfy the no-kernel condition in a fixed compact set for $k$ sufficiently large, so one can perform the localized deformation to reimpose the dominant energy condition.